Introduction:

 “What did you do to her, Tilly?”

 Finn closes his eyes and his head falls to the side.
-The powerful effect of the morphine temporarily silences his questions, yet I remain disturbed by his seeming accusation.
+The powerful effect of the morphine temporarily silences his questions, yet I remain disturbed by his accusation.

 I draw my attention to the shelf against the wall, which holds our photographic history.
 Before Finn’s arrival, I moved my collection of photos to the spare bedroom, hoping it would calm him to be in the presence of familiar faces.
 Yet, it seems to have upset him more.
 I pick up a photo of my brother as a child and I am reminded of his face, so small and angelic, surrounded by wisps of long brown hair.
 Finn was four years younger and his never wavering confidence in me was overwhelming as a child, yet in some ways stabilizing.
 I was all that stood between him and the bullies we encountered throughout our school years, as well as the monsters invited directly into our home by the very people tasked with our safety.

+My eyes come to rest on a photo that transports me back to the first day we moved into Mrs. Deliford’s boarding house.
+Grammie, Aunt Julia, Finn and I are standing in the garden.
+I can smell the honeysuckle winding its way up the columns of the front porch, and see the untamed wisteria clinging to the arbor, shading the small seat hidden beneath their periwinkle blooms.
+I feel the sun on my face as the sounds of bees and katydids fill my ears.
 Closing my eyes, I am swept back to my childhood and into the hallway of Miss Deliford’s two-story boarding house, patiently waiting for Mrs. Paschal to appear.
 She would walk to the top of the steps, take a deep breath, and begin her daily descent.
 She carried a large bowl of her husband’s urine in one hand and clung to the rickety banister with the other.
 No small task, when you weighed over three hundred pounds and suffered from bad knees and arthritis.
 My amazement at her ability to achieve this feat was equal to my horror she would lose her balance and shower me with the night’s collection of Mr. Paschal’s pee.
 The act itself was so mesmerizing, yet perilous, I couldn’t imagine eating breakfast without first starting my day in dire fear for my and Mrs. Paschal’s lives.
 I lived in constant chaos as a child, and by the age of nine, I could barely begin my day without a healthy dose of angst.
 It had become a regular part of my daily life, and I not only became accustomed to the drama, but felt an insatiable need to be a part of it.

 I carry the photo to Finn’s bedside and sit down, pressing it to my chest.
-I stare at my brother’s face, clenched in pain even as he sleeps, and I search my mind for the stories we easily discarded after we lost Grammie so many years ago.
-Comforted by the presence of my brother, yet disturbed by his comments, I am determined to look back on our childhood and attempt to remember the story of our lives.
+I stare at my brother’s face, clenched in pain even as he sleeps, and I search my mind for the stories so easily discarded after we lost Grammie so many years ago.
+Comforted by the presence of my brother, yet disturbed by his comments, I am determined to look back on our childhood and remember the story of our lives.